particle-iot/docs/src/content/tutorials/device-os/development-tips.md

 ### Stack size

+### Avoid blocking loop

+### Periodic events (timers)

 ## Watch out for

 Be sure to follow these rules carefully.
-If you are upgrading from older versions of Device OS (earlier than 1.4.0) and your code appeared to work correctly but does not when upgrading to newer versions of Device OS, one of these things could be the issue.
+If you are upgrading from older versions of Device OS (earlier than 1.4.0) and your code appeared to work correctly but does not when upgrading to newer versions of Device OS, one of these things could be the issue, as explained below.

 ### Failing to return a value